Skip to main content

 The future and my career ambitions

-At present I am happy where I am in my role I as I have been developing paperwork to assist the new TNA recruits who work within ITU as permanent staff or on placement.
+At present I am happy where I am in my role I as I have been developing paperwork to assist the new SNA recruits who work within ITU as permanent staff or on placement.
 I am also working on completing my mentorship course which allows me to also take on registered nurse students and teach them when on placement.

 What I've enjoyed most